microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/New-MgUserDriveListContentType.md

       - `[Descriptions <IMicrosoftGraphDisplayNameLocalization[]>]`: Localized messages that explain what is needed for this column's value to be considered valid.
 User will be prompted with this message if validation fails.
         - `[DisplayName <String>]`: If present, the value of this field contains the displayName string that has been set for the language present in the languageTag field.
         - `[LanguageTag <String>]`: Provides the language culture-code and friendly name of the language that the displayName field has been provided in.
       - `[Formula <String>]`: The formula to validate column value.
-For examples, see Examples of common formulas in lists
+For examples, see Examples of common formulas in lists.
-  - `[ShouldPrefixNameToFile <Boolean?>]`: Add the name of the Document Set to each file name.
+  - `[ShouldPrefixNameToFile <Boolean?>]`: Indicates whether to add the name of the document set to each file name.
   - `[WelcomePageColumns <IMicrosoftGraphColumnDefinition[]>]`:
   - `[WelcomePageUrl <String>]`: Welcome page absolute URL.